nicolasochem/tzip/drafts/current/draft-consensus-key.md

 ### A new consensus key table in the context

-We propose to extend the context with a new table storing, per cycle and per baker, the public key of the active consensus key.
-In this document, this newly introduced table is referenced as the consensus key table.
-The key associated to the current cycle is called the active consensus key of a baker.
-The keys associated to the upcoming cycles are called pending consensus keys.
-When taking stake snapshot for computing baking rights and endorsing rights for a given cycle, the consensus key active for the cycle is used instead of the manager key.
+We propose to extend the context with two new tables:
+- one main table storing the active consensus key of a delegate,
+- and a second table storing pending consensus-key updates for a delegate and at which cycle the key must be activated.

+At the end of each cycle, the table of pending updates is traversed: consensus keys that must be activated in the next cycle are removed fpr the pending consensus-key table and inserted into the active consensus-key table.

 ### Two new operations in the protocol